Cowboys & Aliens: Filming

-Design and effects
+Design and visual effects

 Scott Chambliss was hired as the production designer based on his work on Star Trek, produced by Orci and Kurtzman.
 The visual effects were created by Industrial Light & Magic (ILM), represented by Roger Guyett and Eddie Pasquarello as visual effects supervisors.
 Under the supervision of Shane Mahan, Legacy Effects created practical puppet aliens and full scale alien speeders.
 New Deal Studios constructed a miniature of the paddle steamer that is seen upturned in the film.
 Kerner Optical built a miniature of the alien ship and bluescreen stand-ins.
 The film also featured visual effects by Fuel VFX, The Embassy, Ghost, and Shade VFX, with previsualization from Halon Entertainment.

-Favreau noted that Cowboys & Aliens focuses on a specific aspect of the alien genre which primarily revolves around the films of the 1980s: "And although we have quite a bit of CG—I like the way they told stories before—before you could show everything with CG.
+Favreau noted that Cowboys & Aliens focuses on a specific aspect of the alien genre which primarily revolves around the films of the 1980s: "And although we have quite a bit of CGI.
+I like the way they told stories before—before you could show everything with CGI.
 And it was a real unveiling of the creature, little by little, and using lighting and camera work and music to make it a very subjective experience.
 And so we tried to preserve that here."
 In designing the film's aliens, ILM was careful to make the creatures "cool and captivating".
 Guyett stated that they adopted a similar approach to that of District 9:

 The use of anamorphic widescreen (rather than shooting full-frame "flat" and cropping later) gave ILM no extra room to re-frame shots; it was a challenge to show both nine-foot-tall aliens and smaller humans in the same space.
 Instead, Guyett said, they shot more areas in case portions of the shots were lost.
 In filming the gun battle between the cowboys and aliens, in which the aliens move at twice the speed of the humans, actors were required to ride through the scene on horseback and shoot at men in gray suits and three-foot-tall hats; they aimed at faces drawn by Jon Favreau on the top of the hats.
 A big challenge for ILM's texture artists was to show the aliens in both a dark cave environment and harsh sunlight.
 The creatures were rendered in high resolution for close-ups; dirt and wounds were added to the aliens to emphasize the injuries they sustained in battle.
 After Favreau requested that the aliens experience a very unpleasant biological reaction to being wounded on Earth, the texture team created a yellow fungus-like look on the scars of the aliens.
 To design the fungus, texture supervisor Martin Murphy searched the Internet for real pictures of mold and growth on trees and eventually designed a "fried egg pattern".
 The heads of the aliens were based on those of sea turtles, after Favreau encountered sea turtles during a trip to Hawaii.